 For a full-body activity that builds strength, confidence, and spatial awareness, picking up a rock climbing hobby is a great option.
 Indoor rock climbing gyms are popping up all over the country, and most offer introductory classes and set you up with equipment rentals.

 Help Out at Cleanup Events

 Volunteer your time at cleanup events.
-A number of non-profit organizations and brands host beach, park, river cleanups year-round.
-Spend some time outside, and get a sneaky workout in as you walk and bend to pick items up.
+A number of nonprofit organizations and brands host beach, park, and river cleanups year-round.
+Spend some time outside, and get a workout in as you walk and bend to pick items up.

 Trace Your Family Tree

-Go back to your roots as they say and create a family tree.
-Growing availability of DNA tests like 23 and Me, and Ancestry DNA, in recent years has renewed interest in genealogy.
+Go back to your roots, as they say, and create a family tree.
+The growing availability of DNA tests like 23 and Me and Ancestry DNA in recent years has renewed interest in genealogy.
 Online services like Ancestry.com and Archives.com can help kickstart your journey into your ancestral past.